1st Scout Ranger Regiment: History

+In March 1983, the ASWABde was deactivated, but the Scout Rangers lived on, now taking the name of the 1st Scout Ranger Regiment (FSSR), which they still take to this day.

+Due to its reputation in fighting rebels throughout the entire country, the AFP designated FSSR as a "national maneuver force" on December 1, 1986.
+This meant that they can be deployed anywhere in the country as the AFP sees them fit, unlike the various Army divisions which are concentrated in a certain area of operations (AOR).

 The Scout Rangers participated in the December 1989 coup attempt against the administration of Corazon Aquino.
 Led by then Captain Danilo Lim, Major Abraham Purugganan and Lieutenant Colonel Rafael Galvez, some 2500 Rangers took over Makati in the most destructive coup attempt against the Aquino administration which left hundreds of civilians and soldiers dead, and hundreds more injured.
+In effect, FSSR was disbanded after this, only to be reactivated two years later.

-The Scout Rangers played a major role in capturing the Moro Islamic Liberation Front (MILF) rebel camp during the 2000 all-out war against the MILF.
+The Scout Rangers played a major role in capturing the Moro Islamic Liberation Front (MILF) rebel camp during the 2000 all-out war against the MILF, receiving the Presidential Streamer Award in the process.

-During the Battle of Marawi of 2017, Scout Rangers were the first elite units deployed with the 1st Infantry Division to neutralize the Islamic State-inspired groups the Maute and Abu Sayyaf and their leaders Isnilon Hapilon and the Maute brothers.
-During the battle, the Rangers incurred many casualties including a veteran Captain of the battle of Zamboanga city.
+During the Battle of Marawi of 2017, Scout Rangers were the first elite units deployed with the 1st Infantry Division to neutralize the Islamic State-inspired Maute Group, and the fundamentalist terrorist group Abu Sayyaf, and their leader Isnilon Hapilon.
+During the battle, the Scout Rangers incurred many casualties including a veteran Captain of the battle of Zamboanga city.
 A Scout Ranger is credited with killing Hapilon during the final stages of battle.

-President Duterte was awarded the SR badge in 2017.
+On July 20, 2022, Private Amaleth Joyce Caoyong was the first female soldier to pass Scout Ranger training.

+In July 2025, the Scout Rangers joined the Salaknib 2025 exercises with American soldiers.
+In August 2025, a reserve component in the Scout Rangers was activated.

+Unit Organization

+FSSR is composed of approximately 2,500 personnel (as of August 2019), and is organized as follows: